kutycoi123/c-pthread-practice/assign2/assign2/assign2_part2/README.txt

 Q10:  You have to supply an initial value when creating a semaphore.
 Which value should you use to mimic the default functionality of a mutex?
 What would happen if you specified a larger value?
+	- In order to mimic the default functionality of a mutex, we need to initial value for a semaphore to be 1
+	- If we specified a larger value, it causes a problem that we allow more than 1 threads to enter their critical sections at a time, since a thread can enter its critical section when semaphore value is positive.
+	If we set initial value as 1, it means we only want 1 thread to get access to shared resources at a time.

 Testing
 -------